 We have established a membership reward program wherein our customers earn one point for each Renminbi spent on our platforms.
 Existing members may also receive extra reward points when customers referred by them make their first purchase.
 Membership reward points can be either exchanged into coupons to be used in connection with subsequent purchases, or exchanged into free gifts.
-The expiry dates of these reward points vary based on different individual promotional programs, while the coupons expire three months after redemption.
-We accrue liabilities for the estimated value of the points earned and expected to be redeemed, which are based on all outstanding reward points related to prior purchases at the end of each reporting period, as we do not currently have sufficient historical data to reasonably estimate the usage rate of these reward points.
+These reward points generally expire on December 31 of the following year after the points have been earned, while the coupons expire three months after redemption.
+We accrue liabilities for the estimated value of the points earned and expected to be redeemed, which are calculated by applying an expected usage rate on all reward points outstanding, if we have sufficient historical data to reasonably estimate the usage rate.
+We accrue liabilities for the estimated value of points earned for all outstanding reward points related to prior purchases at the end of each reporting period, if we do not have sufficient historical data to reasonably estimate the usage rate of these reward points.
+During the periods presented, we accrued liabilities for all reward points related to prior purchases outstanding at the end of each period.
 These liabilities reflect our management's best estimate of the cost of future redemptions.
-As of December 31, 2011 and 2012, we recorded deferred revenue related to reward points earned from prior purchases of US\$2.6 million and US\$10.5 million, respectively.
+In the years ended December 31, 2009, 2010 and 2011, we recorded deferred revenue related to reward points earned from prior purchases of US\$4 thousand, US\$98 thousand and US\$2.6 million, respectively.